Upgrade Kubernetes Version

 kubeopsctl apply -f cluster-values.yaml

-4. Adjust your cluster-values in zone2
+4. Adjust your cluster-values.yaml in zone2

-Now change the target version of zone 2.
+Next, change the target version of zone2:

 # file cluster-values.yaml